dlebansais/Easly-Language/Doc/Nodes/Feature/ConstantFeature.md

 ## Evaluating the constant

-A constant can be obtained from any expression — except the [Clone Of expression](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/CloneOfExpression.md) — as long as the result can be evaluated as a constant by the compiler.
+A constant can be obtained from any expression — except the [Clone Of expression](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/CloneOfExpression.md) and expressions that can only be used in assertions — as long as the result can be evaluated as a constant by the compiler.
 For example, the following code stores the value 4 in the constant `Foo`:

 <!---
 Mode=Default